V3L0C1T13S/reflectcord/docs/setup.md

 While WSL2 is an officially supported platform, WSL1 is **not** officially supported.
 Any issues relating to it will be closed as "wontfix".

+### A note on native Windows support

+In order to install Reflectcord on native Windows, you will need to remove the medooze-media-server dependency from src/voice/package.json.

+It is highly recommended you use WSL2 over native Windows, as this will stop voice chat from functioning entirely.

 ## Requirements

 Docker (optional)